alzwded/stitchgraph/README.md

 At the end, it begins drawing everything and producint a *PNG* image of the result.
 Kinda hard to read.

+The location of the row number indicates which direction you're supposed to be reading the chart in.
+If it's on the right, it goes right to left.

+How are stitch counts calculated?
+I don't even know anymore.
+The intention was "how many stitches you have on your needle at the end of the row", but I need to do another pass to check that's true.
+Also, that metric doesn't really work if you're thinking in terms of "crochet".

 Stitches
 ========